Lindelwa Dunjwa

 Mary-Ann Lindelwa Dunjwa is a South African politician from the Eastern Cape.
 A member of the African National Congress, she was elected to the National Assembly in 2009.
 After her re-election in 2014, she became the Chairperson of the Portfolio Committee on Health, a position she held until 2019, when she was elected Chairperson of the Portfolio Committee on Employment and Labour.
+She was re-elected to Parliament in the 2024 general election and then elected to chair the Portfolio Committee on Women, Youth and Persons with Disabilities before she was elected chairperson of the Chairperson of the Joint Multi-Party Women's Caucus.